 - Reading Books* over Blogs.

 This was by far the best introduction to Ruby.
-When I read Chris Pine book I had already read other tutorial on the web and read a few books but it made me realized that this was The Book I was looking for when I decided to learn Ruby on Rails.
+When I read Chris Pine's book I had already read other tutorials on the web and read a few books but it made me realized that this was The Book I was looking for when I decided to learn Ruby on Rails.
 Chris Pine has a great way to explain the general concept of Ruby and put you in the mindset of a ruby developer.
 Available for Free.